Вроджений і набутий дефіцит інгібітора С1

 • Antifibrinolytics (eg, tranexamic acid)

 Plasma-derived C1 inhibitor may be given in regular IV infusions or subcutaneous injections as long-term prophylaxis.
 Patients can be taught to self-administer.
-Plasma-derived C1 inhibitor is approved for long-term prevention of hereditary angioedema in the US, but recombinant C1 esterase inhibitor is not.
+Plasma-derived C1 inhibitor is available for long-term prevention of hereditary angioedema in the United States, but recombinant C1 esterase inhibitor is not.

-Attenuated androgens (eg, stanozolol 2 mg orally 3 times a day, danazol 200 mg orally 3 times a day) are used to stimulate hepatic C1 inhibitor synthesis.
-This treatment may be less effective for the acquired form.
+Attenuated androgens (eg, stanozolol, danazol) are used to stimulate hepatic C1 inhibitor synthesis.
+This treatment may be less effective for the acquired form of angioedema.

-Antifibrinolytics (eg, tranexamic acid) have been used as second-line drugs for long-term prophylaxis in children and pregnant women.
+Antifibrinolytics (eg, tranexamic acid) have been used as second-line medications for long-term prophylaxis in children and patients who are pregnant.

 Короткотривала профілактика